ljl-covid/links/README.md

-**First and foremost**: if this is not in your country yet, it *is* coming to your country.
-Soon.
-Sooner than you think.
-Sooner than authorities think.
-We can even say that out loud in public now, after the WHO finally decided to declare it a pandemic.
-Please [read this article](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca) and understand what is happening, and about to happen again.

-It's not a joke, and let's get one thing straight: it's definitely **NOT** a flu.
+**First and foremost**: Please [read this article](https://medium.com/@tomaspueyo/coronavirus-act-today-or-people-will-die-f4d3d9cd99ca) and understand what is happening, and about to happen again.
+This virus is not a joke, and let's get one thing straight: it's definitely **NOT** a flu.
 [It is not even very bad flu](https://framapic.org/nnKQN9siF9jK/8FWSaX1fbDPY.png):

 * it is a completely different type of virus (the [coronavirus](https://en.wikipedia.org/wiki/Coronavirus) dubbed [SARS-CoV-2](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2), while influenza is caused by an [influenzavirus](https://en.wikipedia.org/wiki/Orthomyxoviridae))
 * it has a much longer incubation time, during which evidence is starting to accumulate that it can very well be transmissible